vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)
-- There is no CDI support.
-The official CDI add-on is targeted for Vaadin platform 12.
-See https://github.com/vaadin/cdi/tree/master for updates
 - There is no OSGi support.
 Add a :+1: to https://github.com/vaadin/flow/issues/455 to indicate your interest

 ## Designer